tc39/proposal-temporal/docs/absolute.md

 - any object with properties denoting a duration, such as `{ hours: 5, minutes: 30 }`;
 - a string in ISO 8601 duration format, such as `PT5H30M`.

+If the result is outside the allowed range for `Temporal.Absolute`, a `RangeError` will be thrown.

 Example usage:
 ```js
 // Temporal.Absolute representing five hours from now